 How we teach phonics

-- In Year 2, phonic lessons are taught daily to children where appropriate – following the model of ELS through the use of their Enable Intervention, which supports children who may find phonics more challenging to keep up, rather than catch up.
-As we introduce Essential Letters and Sounds, Year 2 are following the same whole class structure of phonics teaching as Year 1.
+In Year 2, phonic lessons are taught daily to children where appropriate – following the model of ELS through the use of their Enable Intervention, which supports children who may find phonics more challenging to keep up, rather than catch up.

-- Children in all year groups apply their phonics knowledge by using a full matched decodable reader in a small group or individual reading practice session.
+Children in all year groups apply their phonics knowledge by using another matched decodable reader in a small group or individual reading practice session.

-- Children identified who may be falling behind are immediately identified and ‘Enable’ sessions are put in place – these sessions follow the Essential Letters and Sounds programme.
+Children who may be falling behind are immediately identified and ‘Enable’ sessions are put in place – these sessions follow the Essential Letters and Sounds programme.

-- Children who do not pass the Phonics Screening Check in Year 1, will re-sit this in the summer tem of Year 2.
+Children who do not pass the Phonics Screening Check in Year 1, will re-sit this in the summer term of Year 2.